Table of Contents

-The design of dentures are such that they sit on gums.
+The design of dentures is such that they sit on gums.
 To keep them from rubbing and irritating your gums and mouth, you can use denture liners or cushions.
 Below we will go into more detail regarding the different options you can use.

 Types of False Teeth Liners

-False teeth reliners come in two different formats.
-One made from a resin and the other is a soft cushion.
+Denture reliners come in two different formats.
+One is made from resin and the other is a soft cushion.

-Gradual changes to your jawbone over a period of time are often the reason for needing a reliner.
-Over time it will shrink because of tooth loss, thus creating space between your jaw and false teeth.
+Gradual changes to your jawbone over a period of time are often the reason for needing a reline.
+Over time your jawbone will change shape because of tooth loss, thus creating space between your jaw and false teeth.

 Dentures replace missing or damaged teeth and add volume to the jawbone.
 Still, with the changes to your jawbone over time, the dentures that were once a perfect fit may not fit as well.
 False teeth reliners and denture cushions act to fill the gaps created by the changes in your jawbone.
 This allows dentures to seat firmly once again in your mouth.